Healthy Homes Assessment Kelburn

 Kelburn Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Kelburn and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Kelburn and New Zealand rental houses where it is reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement should be included in any renewal, new or amended tenancy agreement.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included in any renewal, new or altered tenancy contract.

-• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force to the rental property.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes